Druid

 trait

-The heart of a Druid application is your application model.
-Your model drives your UI.
-When you mutate your model, Druid compares the old and new version, and propagates the change to the components ('widgets') of your application that are affected by the change.
+When you mutate a widget's associated data, Druid compares the old and new version, and propagates the change to the widgets that are affected by the change.

 For this to work, your model must implement the Clone